Skip to main content

 While extending your amortization will help keep your monthly payments in check, there are many downsides to this strategy.

-The obvious drawback is the added time it will take to pay off your mortgage.
-With the above example, extending your amortization would extend your payments into the year 2049.
-If you’re 45 years old today, you won’t pay off your mortgage until age 70.
+The most obvious drawback is the added time it will take to pay off your mortgage.
+Using the example above, extending your amortization would push your payments into the year 2050.
+If you’re 45 years old today, you wouldn’t pay off your mortgage until you’re 70.
+This extended timeline might not align with your long-term financial goals, especially if you plan to retire earlier or want to be debt-free sooner.

-A less obvious downside is the extra interest you’ll pay.
-Without extending the amortization period, our example mortgage would cost an estimated $371,024 in interest over the remaining 20 years.
-Extending the amortization period to 25 years, however, raises the estimated interest cost to $482,643 – an expense of over $110,000.
+A less obvious but significant downside is the extra interest you’ll pay over the life of the mortgage.
+Without extending the amortization period, our example mortgage would cost an estimated $355,386 in interest over the remaining 20 years.
+Extending the amortization period to 25 years, however, raises the estimated interest cost to $456,051 – an expense of over $100,665.

 20-year amortization